A software development environment (SDE) is the collection of hardware and software tools a system developer uses to build software systems.

 At Codebots, we created the Launch section to help facilitate the releasing process for your apps.
 The Launch feature will tag your code and provide you with a guide on how to complete the release.
 We know that a lot of companies have their own procedures, but we do our best to facilitate the process.

 Want to find out more?
-Sign up for a free trial and start building today.
+Sign up to Codebots and start building today.